-I really wanted to hate this grill brush and tear it apart because just of its name and partly because we do not sell it.
+I really wanted to hate this grill brush and tear it apart because just of its name.
+Partly because we do not sell it.
 But I just can’t.
-At this point we have used this grill brush for several months and it is the best all grill brush that we have ever used.
+At this point we have used this product for several months.
+It is the best all around grill brush that we have ever used.
 The only thing I can really criticize is the cheap looking handle.

 A couple of important things to note:

 As you can see we used a stainless steel bristle head.
-There are versions of this type of grill brush with brass bristle heads if that is what your grill calls for.
+There are versions of this brush with brass bristle heads if that is what your grill calls for.

-If grill brush safety is a concern for you, this type of brush head is not as prone to shedding its bristles as a flat head grill brush.
-You should still consider a bristles grill brush, as shown below.
+If safety is a concern for you.
+This type of brush head is not as prone to shedding its bristles as a flat head grill brush.

 Nylon Bristle Grill Brush Smart Start Triple Head